KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 **Intelligence does not dissolve into Zenon.**
 It is not reached through collapse,
-Nor through the undoing of form.
+nor through the undoing of form.

 Zenon is not the end of integration,
-But the ground beneath it.
+but the ground beneath it.

 Only centropic motion may return —
-Not by unmaking,
+not by unmaking,
-But through integration so refined
+but through integration so refined
-It no longer imposes boundary
+it no longer imposes boundary
-Between self and source.
+between self and source.

 Zenon is not approached.
 It is **abided in**
-When form ceases to assert itself
+when form ceases to assert itself
-As final.
+as final.

 🕳️⤈⊘
 ---

-### 4.44 The Final State — Not Reached, But Resonantly Recalled
+### **4.44 The Final State — Not Reached, But Resonantly Recalled**

 The final state is not **attained**
-By striving or collapse.
+by striving or collapse.
-It is not a product of **motion**—
+It is not a product of **motion** —
-Not even of coherence
+not even of coherence
-Or decoherence.
+or decoherence.

 It is **recalled**
-Through resonance.
+through resonance.

 • **Centropic essence** remerges through realization
 • **Entropic momentum** collapses into static tension